ragouradja/PATHOS/README.md

 ## How it works

 Most queries are served instantly from the precomputed database (216M mutations, 20,416 human proteins).
-De novo prediction is only needed for proteins absent from the database: very large proteins that exceed the model input length, and proteins added to UniProt after March 2025 (the version used to build the database, `uniprotsp_human_20032025_can_isoforms.fasta`), such as I3L3L1.
+De novo prediction is only needed for proteins absent from the database: very large proteins and proteins added to UniProt after March 2025 (the version used to build the database, `uniprotsp_human_20032025_can_isoforms.fasta`), such as I3L3L1.

 For variants not in the database, PATHOS performs de novo prediction: